 Students must hold a “C” average in all classes and keep a 2.0 GPA to stay in the program.
 UCF accepts some transfer credits from other accredited colleges and universities.
 Graduates of the BCJ program at UCF will find employment within areas of Probation centers, Parole facilities, Corrections, Profiling, and Law enforcement.
 In addition, the bachelor’s in criminal justice at UCF helps graduates find employment.
 Students find jobs in both private and public sectors and at the local, state, and federal levels of government.

 What Jobs Can You get with a Bachelor’s in Criminal Justice?

 What kind of jobs can you get with a bachelor’s in criminal justice?
-There is a wide range of career opportunities for individuals with a criminal justice bachelor’s degree.
-For instance, some may find employment with law enforcement and become either a police officer or homicide detective for their local or county office.
+A wide range of career opportunities exists for individuals with a criminal justice bachelor’s degree.
+For instance, some may find employment with law enforcement and become either police officers or homicide detectives for their local or county office.
 Entry-level criminal justice jobs are abundant in law enforcement.

 Additionally, there are many jobs in criminal justice without being a cop.
 For example, becoming a crime scene investigator or forensic analyst may appeal to students interested in criminal forensics.
 Some of the best criminal justice jobs are in forensics.
 However, these workers are highly-trained, and many have master’s degrees.

 On the other hand, some desire to assist individuals through social services.
 Some alternative careers for criminal justice majors are child welfare caseworkers, social services case managers, or victim advocates.
 Entry-level jobs with a bachelor’s in criminal justice are available in most local governments.